sohailshams/cookbook/README.md

 redirect the user back to that particular recipe that user was viewing before.
 - **Deletion Confirmation**- If a user click on delete button, then a modal will pop up to confirm if user is sure to delete the recipe or not.
 - **My Recipe** - If user want to see his own added recipes then **My Recipe** function will  display the list of user's own recipe.
+- **Error handler(404), try and except** - If user enters broken url, then for better user experience an errorhandler(404) is added.
+This will display a message **Oops!
+Looks like you entered wrong URL**.
+It will also provide link to the home page for user convenience.

 ### Features Left to Implement